 Futures betting on the major US team sports has already picked up as their plans have solidified.

 NJ sportsbook operators will certainly be looking to the fall, however, and the potential of an NFL season.
-This is the busiest time for sportsbooks traditionally, and pro football betting would likely help sportsbooks start to find a sense of normalcy.
+This is the busiest time for sportsbooks traditionally, and pro football betting would likely help them start to find a sense of normalcy.